What Are Senior Rehabilitation Centers - Senior Rehab Guide

 There are lasting effects on the brain and nervous system from a stroke or aneurysm.
 After a stroke, our bodies may have difficulty with speech, eating, and even mobility.
 The specialists at a senior rehab center assist patients with strengthening muscles.
 They help us retrain our bodies to complete tasks we used to do with ease.

-Frequent falling episodes may or show underlying issues.
-From mobility, sight, and even memory concerns.
-The biggest concern with frequent falls is the injuries that can result.
-Rehab centers are often a great place to increase strength and mobility and check the home for improved function.
+Frequent falling episodes may indicate underlying issues - from mobility, sight, and even memory concerns.
+The biggest concern with frequent falls is the resulting injuries.
+Senior rehab centers are often a great place to increase strength and mobility and check the home for improved function.

 Ongoing diseases and illnesses can impact our ability to complete activities or live alone.
 Parkinson's disease, arthritis, and osteoporosis are common diagnoses that may require a short or long term stay in a rehab center.